 Larimar A Beautiful Gemstone

-Larimar is one of the most attractive natural gemstones in the world that is only found in the Dominican Republic.
+Larimar is one of the most attractive natural gemstones in the world.
+That is only find in the Dominican Republic.

 It is a type of extremely rare blue variant of pectolite, a type of mineral that is native to the Dominican Republic.
 The stone derives its name from the daughter of the man Miguel Méndez who made this stone popular in 1974.

 Taking the initial part of Larissa, his daughter’s name, he combined it with “mar”, the Spanish term for sea.
 Thus, the name of Larimar famous.

 While the locals were long aware of this stone it was only after 1970s that commercial mining started for this mineral.

 Black Opal Gemstone

-Among the various gemstone names that are considered sacred in this industry, one that deserves special mention is of course the Black Opal.
+Among the various gemstone names that are consider sacred in this industry, one that deserves special mention is of course the Black Opal.

 Typically, opals are creamy-white in color and are also famous for their distinct rainbow-color inclusions which can reflect light when the gemstone change the position.

 However, black opals are quite rare, and they can be available only in mines along the Lightning Ridge in New South Wales, Australia.

 It is to be remind here that the darker is the color of the black opal stone, the greater is its value.
 The price of the stone is also depends on the brightness of the inclusions.

 Aurora Australis is among the most famous and valuable specimens of black opals that gets in 1938 from Lightning Ridge.

 It had the weight of 180 carats and famous for its huge size and striking harlequin coloration.
 The stone cost about US $763,000 or AUS $1,000,000 in 2005.

 Paraiba Tourmaline Stone

 Tourmalines generally available across Brazil in numerous colors, but Paraiba tourmalines some of the most sought after stones.

 They are famous for their bright turquoise hue that is for its copper content.
 Originally discovered by Heitor Dimas Barbosa in 1987, these tourmalines are on high price across the world these days.